-Shiokoji is one of those wonder foods: versatile, easy to use, has tons of health benefits and is yummy.
+Shiokoji is fermented, and as such, one of those wonder foods: versatile, easy to use, has tons of health benefits and is yummy.
 Marinate meat, vegetables, fish in shiokoji for a few hours or overnight and cook, or just season fresh vegies like tomatoes or cabbage with it and you have a delicious salad with a rich salty flavour that is better than salt, as shiokoji is fermented so it has all the enzymes that aid digestion and improve microbial ecology in your tummy.
 But most importantly, because it’s fermented, shiokoji is the source of “umami” , the all important mmmm taste in food.

 Koji is a type of fungus called Aspergillus oryzae and is used in making sake primarily, but also mirin, rice vinegar, soy sauce and some kinds of miso.
 Koji mould is mixed into steamed rice or other starches like potatoes or soy beans and allowed to ferment.
 The fermented product is also called Koji, which can be confusing, but essentially, koji is the source of micro-organisms.

 Fermentation, the process of transforming and preserving food with bacteria or micro-organisms, is responsible for the umami factor in many foods like soy sauce, balsamic vinegar, sauerkraut, cheese.
 So by using this koji mixed with rice and adding salt as well, we get Shiokoji (shio means salt in Japanese), which looks like a runny rice porridge, but very salty.
 Interestingly though, when added to food, it’s not so salty, but makes meat very tender and fish very juicy.